 Omeprazole and breastfeeding

-Omeprazole passes into breast milk, but only in small amounts which aren't harmful to the baby.
+Omeprazole is safe to take while you're breastfeeding.
+It passes into breast milk, but only in small amounts which aren't harmful to the baby.

 However, if your baby is premature or has health problems, check with your doctor first.